kpym/tikz-nicepoints/README.md

 ## Basic usage examples
 ![example basic usage](https://raw.githubusercontent.com/kpym/tikz-nicepoints/master/examples/nicepoints-example-basic.png)

-* `[point]` draws a point whose size is dependant of the current line width, whose "border" color is the salme as the text color.
+* `[point]` draws a point whose size is dependent of the current line width, whose "border" color is the salme as the text color.
    - custom size :
         * `[thick,point]` or `[point=thick]` set the point to the size corresponding to "thick" line;
         * `[point size=4pt,point]` or `[point={point size=4pt}]` set the point to the size corresponding to 4pt line.